hl7ch/ch-emed/input/pagecontent/dosage.md

 ### Overview

 This implementation guide currently describes the **normal dosing** and the **split dosing**.
-The normal dosing can be given in a structured form or as narrative text.
+The normal dosing can be given in a structured form and/or as narrative text.
 If possible, the structured form should be provided.
 In case structured dosage instructions are not provided or for complex dosages, the dosage can be represented using narrative text.

 In the structured form, the format 1-1-1-1, meaning the administration time in the morning, at noon, in the evening, at night, is supported.
 For [normal dosing](#normal-dosing), the dose quantity is the same at the defined administration times (e.g. 1-0-0-0, 1-0-1-0).
 For [split dosing](#split-dosing), the dose quantity varies depending on the administration time (e.g. 1-0-2-0, 2-1-2-0).